swiss-art-research-net/skkg-pipeline/README.md

 * remove-deleted-person-items:             Removes person item records that have been deleted from MuseumPlus
 * remove-deleted-source-items:             Removes item records that have been deleted from MuseumPlus
 * reset-last-mapped-metadata:              Resets the last mapped metadata for a specific module.
 The module name should be passed as an argument.
+* update-vocabularies:                     Downloads, maps, and ingests the vocabularies
 ```

 To run a specific task type `task` followed by the task name, e.g.: